top of page

 Is milk healthy?

-In my opinion, milk is kind of like a superfood!
-Thus why it is produced for a baby..
+In my opinion, milk is a superfood!

 Our body naturally produces less and less lactase enzymes as we grow older, (unless we have adapted otherwise).
 This is why we notice people tend to get upset by dairy at an older age.